LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 Failure of unit tests doesn't necessarily mean that a backend Prolog compiler is faulty.
 Standards are not perfect and there isn't always a community consensus on what should be the correct test results.
+Common causes of failure
+include:

+- corner cases in arithmetic operations where several systems provide non-conforming but otherwise valid results
+- several systems can also represent the character zero but the ISO standard specifies a domain error for predicates that peek or get the character zero (or its code)
+- type checking of output arguments of standard predicates, which is problematic from both semantics and performance perspectives

-Common causes of failure are corner cases in arithmetic operations where several compilers provide non-conforming but otherwise valid results.
-Moreover, some Prolog compilers provide a strict ISO mode that may result in different test results.
+Some Prolog compilers provide a strict ISO mode that may result in different test results.
 This strict mode, when made available, is usually only used if it's the default when starting Logtalk.

 The ISO standard seems to allow two interpretations for the exception that should be generated when using an atom where a stream identifier